microsoft/onnxruntime/docs/execution-providers/NNAPI-ExecutionProvider.md

 ## Build

-Please see the [ONNX Runtime Mobile](../tutorials/mobile/) deployment information for instructions on building or using a pre-built package that includes the NNAPI EP.
+Please see the [Deploy ORT format model for mobile device and web](../tutorials/ort-format-model/) deployment information for instructions on building or using a pre-built package that includes the NNAPI EP.

 ## Usage